For the most up to date information (as of 9 April 2018), please click here.

 We make every effort to ensure Personal Information is kept secure and take reasonable steps to protect it from misuse, loss, interference, unauthorised access, modification or disclosure.
 Some of the measures implemented by us to secure Personal Information include using firewalls, standard software protection programs, password access protections and secure servers.

 We regularly review these arrangements to ensure we are taking reasonable and technically feasible steps available at the time to protect your Personal Information.

 If you suspect any misuse or loss of, or unauthorised access to, your Personal Information, please contact us immediately using the contact details set out in section 28.
 In the event of a data breach involving a loss of your Personal Information, we will report such breach to you and any relevant authority as required by law.

 We take reasonable steps to destroy or permanently de-identify Personal Information as soon as practicable if it is no longer required by us including for record keeping or legal purposes.

-We will respond to a request for access to Personal Information within a reasonable period after the request is made, and give you access to the Personal Information we hold in the manner requested by you, unless we are required or permitted by law to refuse to do so, if it is reasonable and practicable to do so.
+We will respond to a request for access to your Personal Information within a reasonable period after the request is made, and give you access to your Personal Information we hold in the manner requested by you, unless we are required or permitted by law to refuse to do so, if it is reasonable and practicable to do so.
 We may charge a fee to cover the costs of meeting your request.
 Where we are also required by applicable law to provide further information about use or disclosure of your personal information we will use reasonable endeavours to do so.

 In some circumstances, and subject always to legal obligations to the contrary, we may not be in a position to grant access to your Personal Information, such circumstances include when:

 If you would like to update or correct your Personal Information, seek access to Personal Information we hold about you, or if you have any questions or complaints about how we collect, use, disclose, manage or store your Personal Information, you can contact us at: